Logan Thomas' Story

 "She just looked like a different child," Rebecca said.
 "Plus, she was finally able to get off of TPN."

-The Thomas family decided to permanently relocate to Nebraska to be close to The Nebraska Medical Center.
+The Thomas family decided to permanently relocate to Nebraska to be close to Nebraska Medicine.

 "Logan is just so comfortable with the medical staff," Rebecca said.
 "And the staff treats me with respect and compassion and values my opinions.
 It was best for us to stay near this excellent care.
 You just don't find a better transplant team anywhere else."